India men's national volleyball team: Asian Championship

-Asian Volleyball Cup
+Asian Cup

 India has done well in the recently introduced Asian Cup competition, qualifying for it three times.
 Their highest ever finish came in the 2014 edition where they beat old rivals Japan in the preliminary stage, Iran in the semi-finals before losing to South Korea in the final.
 They had to settle for a silver medal which extended their wait for a gold medal at the Asian level since their formation.

+AVC Nations Cup

+The Indian Ad-Hoc Committee did not allow the Indian team to participate in the 2023 tournament.
+As a result, India still played their matches, but the results of the matches was forfeited as requested by the Indian Ad-Hoc Committee.

+CAVA Nations League

+Lusofonia Games

+India won its first gold medal at the Lusofonia Games in the 2014 edition.

 South Asian Games

 India is the most successful team at the South Asian Games having won an overall number of nine gold medals and two silver medals.